Kitware/flow/README.md

 ## Local development setup

-The TangeloHub application requires [Tangelo](http://tangelo.readthedocs.org/en/latest/installation.html) and [Girder](http://girder.readthedocs.org/en/latest/installation.html).
-Follow the links for install instructions.
+The TangeloHub application requires several components, including [Girder](http://girder.readthedocs.org/en/latest/installation.html).
+Follow the link for install instructions.
 After following the Girder install, you should also have a MongoDB instance running on your machine.

-We also need the Romanesco Girder plugin.
-To install it, navigate to your Girder source and checkout Romanesco in the plugins directory:
+We also need the Romanesco Girder plugin and web interface.
+To install them, use the `girder-install` command:

-    cd girder/plugin
+    sudo girder-install -f web
     git clone https://github.com/arborworkflows/romanesco.git
+    sudo girder-install -f plugin -s ./romanesco

+Install an appropriate Girder config file:

+    sudo cp tangelo-hub/devops/local/girder.local.cfg path/to/site-packages/girder/conf/

+You can find your `path/to/site-packages` with:

+    python
+    >>> import site
+    >>> site.getsitepackages()

+Start Girder:

+    python -m girder

-Romanesco requires that you first install [R](http://www.r-project.org/).
+Running the Romanesco worker requires that you first install [R](http://www.r-project.org/).
 After you have R installed, start a Romanesco worker with:

     cd romanesco
     sudo pip install -r requirements.txt
     python -m romanesco

-Now visit your Girder web interface to enable the Romanesco plugin from the admin console.
-A restart of Girder is required to fully enable the Romanesco plugin.

 TangeloHub requires npm and Grunt, which should already have been installed as part of the Girder installation: